milnak/scoop-bucket/README.md

 ### wirelessnetworkwatcher

-Similar to nirsoft/wirelessnetworkwatcher, but this persists configuration.
+Similar to nirsoft/wnetwatcher, but this persists configuration correctly.

 ## Development Notes